Frequently Asked Questions

 No, we do have one office that we may be able to set up a face to face consultation.
 But if your work schedule doesn’t allow that much time off, we can email you a retainer agreement and you can pay online or by phone using a credit card.
 We are also able to meet remotely using video conference.

 - Do you offer free consultations?

-We offer a free consultations from Hillsboro injury lawyers, Hillsboro workers comp lawyers, Hillsboro social security lawyers, Hillsboro divorce attorneys, Hillsboro DUI Lawyers, and Hillsboro defense lawyers.
+We offer free consultations for the following practice areas: Hillsboro injury lawyers, Hillsboro workers comp lawyers and Hillsboro social security lawyers.
 Those consultations can be in person or by phone.